nisenchris/Playground/docs/LaunchDarkly Assignment.md

 ### Using LaunchDarkly

 **Developers:**
-- **Data-Driven Development:** Experiments like the `Purchase Card` randomly shows different styles of a card component and tracks user interactions with the `Purchase Button`.
+- **Data-Driven Development:** Experiments like the `Purchase Card` randomly shows different styles of a card component and tracks product purchases.
 This data helps developers understand what works best.
 - **Continuous Improvement:** Developers can iterate on features based on real user data, ensuring continuous enhancement.

 **Teams:**